 Arrival and embarkation.
 Several days will be spent in Kyiv, the Ukrainian capital before the ship cruises downwstream the Dnieper River - toward the Black Sea and the Danube River Delta.
 Captain’s Cocktail is scheduled for today’s eve.
-Tonight you might want to start spending time on your own in Kiev—the ship is docked in the closest vicinities of the city center.
-In the day time it is great to visit famous Andrijiv Descent, where numerous artists and craftsmen offer their works.
+Tonight you might want to start spending time on your own in Kyiv - the ship is docked in the closest vicinities of the city center.
+In the day time it is great to visit famous Andrijiv Descent, where numerous artists and craftsmen sell their craftworks.
+Dinner aboard.

-We’re on city-tour around the fascinating Kiev, and here is the list of sites: the Golden Gate, the remains of a huge wall erected in the 10th century to protect the city; and the Parliament building, situated in a beautiful park.
+We’re on city-tour around the fascinating Kyiv, and here is the list of sites: the Golden Gate, the remains of a huge wall erected in the 10th century to protect the city; and the Parliament building, situated in a beautiful park.
 The enormous territory of the city makes it hard at first to find one's way, but luckily there are two helping points - the Dnieper and the Metro.
 The river crosses the city north to south; the old town is situated on the high right bank, while the new districts occupy the left bank.
-The old Kiev (the Upper Town today) is known as the "mother of Russ cities."
-Although the city has changed its face for a modern one, the ancient monuments and the mighty Dnieper are its pearls.
+The old Kyiv (the Upper Town today) is known as the "Mother of Russ cities."
+Although the city has changed its face for a modern one, the ancient monuments and the mighty Dnieper River are its pearls.
 Breakfast, lunch and dinner aboard.

 This day might be a day on your own in Kiev.
 Still there is a lot to see and to experience together with your group.
 With this in mind we would especially like to turn your attention to optional tours that are offered for today - for sure these tours will add to the great memories about your Ukrainian River Cruise!
 Breakfast, lunch and dinner aboard.

 Sailing, Ukrainian National Day

-There will be a lot of fun today while we are sailing along the Dnieper enjoying the beauty of the surrounding nature.
-We’re having Ukrainian National Day of the cruise later on today: we’re enjoying the dishes of famous Ukrainian cuisine and Ukrainian language lessons.
+There will be a lot of fun today while we are cruising downstream the Dnieper River - enjoy the beauty of the surrounding nature!
+We’re having Ukrainian National Day of the cruise during the day today: we’re enjoying the dishes of famous Ukrainian cuisine and Ukrainian language lessons.
 The Dnieper River flows into the Black Sea; the itinerary of this cruise is yet to reveal the beauty of the Dnieper River Delta - you'll see all its beauty in several days.
 Our cruise ship is of the 'river-sea' class, so we'll be also cruising the Black Sea on our way to Odessa.
 Breakfast, lunch and dinner aboard.

-The ship stops at Vilkovo, and after sightseeing around the village wildlife lovers might want to take optional boat trip to Danube Delta - $50 per person.
+The cruise ship stops at Vilkovo, the "Ukrainian Venice", and after sightseeing around the village the wildlife lovers might want to take optional boat trip to the Danube River Delta - $50 per person.
 The place is nature reserve with diverse flora and fauna; it is inhabited by more than 240 different bird species among which are pink pelicans, brants, herons.
-The Danube Delta is great site not only for birdwatchers - the sighs of numerous birds and boundless water are fascinating!
+The Danube River Delta is a great site not only for birdwatchers - the sighs of numerous birds and boundless water are fascinating!
 Breakfast, lunch and dinner aboard.

-Time to bid farewell to your new friends and to beautiful city of Odessa.
+Time to bid farewell to your new friends in this great and romantic city of Odessa.
 Your cruise has come to an end in this beautiful Black Sea port.
 Disembarkation after breakfast.